Ghostwriting

 Some authors share audio files.
 Some email thoughts.
 Some text snapshots of newspaper clippings.
 Some load documents in a file share system such as Dropbox.
 There is no wrong way to share information — it’s all valuable and adds to the story arc.

 Many authors have me interview people and organizations.
-You may need me to research history or timelines.
-You may need me to research the backstory.
+You may need me to research history, timelines, genealogies, and additional backstory content.
 I excel at gathering details.
 My job is sorting through material, developing a chronology, and writing the story.

-I write each chapter and share it with you for feedback.
-Together we build the book until it’s ready to launch.
+I write each section or chapter and share it with you for feedback.
+Together, we build the book until it’s ready to launch.
 I can also write your front matter, back matter, author’s bio, back cover content, and Amazon listing description.
 I help you come up with chapter titles or even the book title.

 Ghostwriting and Credit

 It may surprise you, but the truth is that many books are ghostwritten.
 No one is supposed to know.
-The whole point of hiring a ghostwriter is ensuring your story is well written in your voice and under your name.
+The whole point of hiring a ghostwriter is to ensure your story is well written in your voice and under your name.

-Celebrities hire ghostwriters, but so do others who want their stories told in the best possible manner.
+Celebrities hire ghostwriters, and so do others who want their stories told in the best possible manner.
 My ghostwriting clients span a broad demographic and include moms, dads, and grandparents with heartfelt and essential stories to share with the world.
-Single, married or divorced.
+Single, married, or divorced.
 Sassy and young.
 Older and wiser.
-Some have struggled, climbed metaphoric mountains, endured profound loss, or witnessed unimaginable events.
-Sometimes books are written to uncover the truth, call out wrongdoers, set the record straight, or add to a body of literature on the topic.
+Some have struggled, climbed metaphoric mountains, founded companies, endured profound loss, or witnessed unimaginable events.
+Sometimes, books are written to uncover the truth, call out wrongdoers, set the record straight, or add to a body of literature on the topic.

 • Generally, I ghostwrite your book for a fee, and you retain all rights.
 In these instances, I’m credited only as the editor.